neurobioinfo/scrnabox/README_HTO.md

 #### FindTransferAnchors
 In this step, the pipeline uses the `FindTransferAnchors` function in Seurat identifies anchors between a reference and query object and add it to query object `predictions`.
 This step produces `./step7/objs7/seu_step7.rds`.
 ```
-sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
+bash $SCRNABOX_HOME/launch_scrnabox.sh\
 -d ${SCRNABOX_PWD} \
 --steps 7 \
 --fta T
 ```

 #### EnrichR
 In this step, the pipeline uses the EnrichR tool to perform gene set enrichment analysis on the differentially expressed genes identified in the previous step.
 EnrichR compares the list of genes against a large collection of gene set libraries, including pathways, gene ontology terms, and transcription factor targets, to identify enriched sets of genes that are related to biological functions, pathways, or processes.
 The results are saved as pdfs and csvs file.

 If your HPC allows access to the internet during batch submission, you can run the following codes
 ```
-sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
+bash $SCRNABOX_HOME/launch_scrnabox.sh\
 -d ${SCRNABOX_PWD} \
 --steps 7 \
 --enrich T